 When evaluating performance testing tools, many teams find themselves comparing LoadRunner vs NeoLoad; two powerful solutions trusted by enterprises worldwide.
+While there are many application performance testing tools available in the market, these two remain popular choices for enterprise environments.
 In this article, we’ll walk you through their core features, strengths, and limitations to help you make an informed choice.

 But that’s not all!
 We’ll also introduce you to PFLB, a modern performance testing platform that combines the best of both tools while solving many of their drawbacks.
 Whether you’re testing APIs, enterprise applications, or cloud-native systems, this guide will help you choose the right tool for your development and business environment.